 I rounded up all the ingredients over time.
-Earth Fare near my house actually sells every item in the recipe.
-I would bet that Whole Foods and Vitacost would, too.
-I adapted this recipe from crunchybetty.com.
+Earth Fare near my house actually sells every item in the recipe, except for the essential oils from dōTERRA.
+You can also find several of these items on Amazon.

 I ordered ten new chap stick tubes on ebay.

-Chocolate Mint and Chocolate Orange Lip Balm Recipes
+Chocolate Mint and Chocolate, Wild Orange Lip Balm Recipes

 Fills 10 regular size chap stick tubes

 - 1 Tbsp grated (5 Bars) 100% ORGANIC Hand Poured Beeswax - 1oz each - Premium Quality, Cosmetic Grade, Triple Filtered Bees Wax or beeswax pearls

 - 1/8 c. doTERRA's fractionated coconut oil

 - 1 Tbsp Organic Cocoa Butter - Unrefined - 16 Oz.